Ilya-Kornilov/control_flow/README.md

     loop types
     labeling loops
-    assigning the result value fo the loop to a variable comments types
+    assigning the result value of the loop to a variable comments types